Justin-Insight/mymindteam.com/content/treat/_index.md

   enabled: true
   heading: Treatment pricing
   body: >-
     Treatment pricing varies depending on your unique needs.
 View our [intervention pages](/treat/interventions/) for individual intervention package pricing.
-For all other treatment services, get started by filling out our brief questionnaire and we will provide you with an accurate quote.
+For all other treatment services, [contact us](/contact/) and we will provide you with an accurate quote.
   pricing_options:
     enabled: false
     options: